Telling Your Family’s Story: A Journey Through Memory, Images, and Voice (Zoom)

 Peter Adler

-Peter W. Adler, a Dartmouth graduate, has recently retired from teaching law at the University of Massachusetts and Vermont Law School.
-He is eager to become a study leader at Osher and to write his own family history.
-While experienced as a teacher, writer, and editor, he is new to genealogy.
-Peter looks forward to guiding and collaborating with participants as we learn together how to research, write, and share our family stories.
+Peter W. Adler, a Dartmouth graduate, recently retired as a law professor and taught this course at Osher in the spring.
+He is eager to return as a Study Leader while continuing to write his own family history.
+Peter looks forward to guiding and collaborating with participants in this course.